Freddy Carter: Career

 Following graduation, Carter featured in the company of the Rose Theatre Kingston production of The Wars of the Roses directed by Trevor Nunn.
 Carter made his onscreen debut as a soldier in the 2017 DC Comics film, Wonder Woman.
 That same year, Carter landed his first major role as a main character Peter "Pin" Hawthorne in the Netflix series Free Rein.
 He also played this role in the Christmas and Valentine's specials.
 He starred as Alexander Flint in the 2018 stage production of Harley Granville-Barker's Agnes Colander in the Ustinov Studio at the Theatre Royal in Bath.
 Carter then played Ellis in 2018 horror film The Convent.

 In 2019, Carter wrote and directed his first short film, No. 89.
 He also had a main role as Tom in the Channel 5 miniseries 15 Days and a recurring role as Jason Ripper in the American DC Comics series Pennyworth.

 In October 2019, it was announced Carter would star as Kaz Brekker in the 2021 Netflix series Shadow and Bone, an adaptation of the fantasy book series The Grisha Trilogy and the Six of Crows Duology by Leigh Bardugo.
 Many publications singled out the Six of Crows half of the story for further praise, including Rolling Stone, Vulture, and CNET.
 For the second season of Shadow and Bone, Carter was singled out for praise for his portrayal, with publications Radio Times and Rolling Stone particularly praising his scenes with Amita Suman and the Crows storyline overall.
 The series was cancelled by Netflix after two seasons, but fans are currently campaigning to get it back, reaching more than 200,000 signatures asking to save it.

 As of 2023, Carter plays surgical student Gideon Fletcher in the Paramount+ adaptation of Elizabeth Macneal's The Doll Factory.
 He appeared in the Apple TV+ miniseries Masters of the Air in 2024.

 Carter returned to the stage in 2025, starting opposite Arsema Thomas in Poor Clare at the Orange Tree Theatre in Richmond.
+That same year, Carter starred as Michael Afton, son of Matthew Lillard's William Afton and the main antagonist in Five Nights at Freddy's 2.

 Personal life

 Carter married Caroline Ford on 3 December 2022, having met on the set of Free Rein and been in a relationship since 2018.
+In October 2025, the couple announced they were expecting their first child.

 Carter does photography as a hobby.
-He is based in Marylebone, London.
+As of 2023, he is based in Marylebone, London.